 Upon receipt of the request, the Authorization Server MUST:

-Authenticate any Clients that were issued Client Credentials or for which other Client Authentication methods were used, per Section 8,
+Authenticate the Client making the call for any Clients that were issued Client Credentials or for which other Client Authentication methods were used, per Section 8,

 Ensure the Authorization Code was issued to the authenticated Client,

-Verify that the Authorization Code is valid, and
+Verify that the Authorization Code is valid and has not already been used, and

 Ensure that the redirect_uri parameter value is identical to the redirect_uri parameter value that was included in the initial Authorization Request.
 If the redirect_uri parameter value is not present when there is only one registered redirect_uri value, the Authorization Server MAY return an error (since the Client should have included the parameter) or MAY proceed without an error (since OAuth 2.0 permits the parameter to be omitted in this case).